 The plan and its vision were developed through extensive public involvement, with valuable input and guidance provided by Commissioners, Advisory Committees, Task Forces, and the concerned citizens of the Region.
 The process used to develop the plan was intended to engage the public and elected officials in the planning process and expand public knowledge on the implications of existing and future land use and transportation development in Southeastern Wisconsin.
 You can learn more about the visioning conducted for the plan on the VISION 2050 website.

-SEWRPC’s Advisory Committees on Land Use Planning and Transportation Planning helped guide the visioning and planning process.
+SEWRPC’s Advisory Committees on Land Use Planning and Transportation Planning helped guide the original visioning and planning process and the adopted plan amendments.
 The Advisory Committees include members from all seven counties in the Region and several municipalities, including the public transit providers.
 The Committees also include members from the following State and Federal agencies: Wisconsin Department of Natural Resources; Wisconsin Department of Transportation; U.S. Department of Transportation, Federal Transit and Federal Highway Administrations; and U.S. Environmental Protection Agency.

 Fiscally Constrained Transportation Plan

 As part of VISION 2050, staff compared the estimated costs and reasonably expected revenues for the recommended transportation system.
 In doing so, staff identified a funding gap for the public transit element, resulting in the need to identify a “fiscally constrained” version of the recommended transportation system.
 This Fiscally Constrained Transportation Plan (FCTP) includes a reduction in transit service in the Region (other than committed projects) rather than the significant improvement recommended under VISION 2050.
 It then identifies possible ways to address the transit funding gap so that VISION 2050 can be fully implemented.
-The currrently proposed plan amendment includes an updated financial analysis, which also shows that expected revenues will be insufficient to complete the recommended reconstruction of several portions of the arterial street and highway system.
+The adopted plan amendment related to Foxconn includes an updated financial analysis that includes consideration of the plan amendment related to Foxconn and recent changes in State transportation funding for the Region.
+That update shows that, in addition to insufficient funding for transit, expected revenues will also be insufficient to complete the recommended reconstruction of several portions of the arterial street and highway system.

 Volume I: Groundwork for Vision and Plan Development